IM AUSNAHMEZUSTAND by Falk Richter

 Whenever a performance inspires me, I seem to become the child that I was when I first went to

+the theatre.
 The quality of this moment never changed.
-I immerse into the enchanting world, the light,
+I immerse into the enchanting world,

 During an exciting performance apocalypses are taking place, worlds go down others emerge.